Next, holding the body's shank in the milling machine vice, machine the 8mm wide

 There remains just two parts, the feed screw and the dial, that require making before

-establish a backlash free feed screw assembly.
+free feed screw assembly.

 Finally clean up the parts, removing burrs, etc. and you are ready for assembly,